Maximilien Polak: Political career

-In 1981, Polak ventured into politics, and was elected to the Quebec National Assembly as a Liberal, representing the district of Sainte-Anne.
-He was re-elected in 1985, and served as the deputy whip.
-In 1989, he chose not to run again, and instead became a judge of Quebec Court.
-He served as a judge from 1991 to 2000, at which point he retired; however, he served as an "ad hoc" judge from 2001 to 2005.
+Polak was first elected to the Quebec National Assembly in the 1981 Quebec general election as a Liberal, representing the district of Sainte-Anne.
+He was re-elected in 1985, and served as the deputy whip during that term.
+In the 1989 Quebec general election, Polak chose not to run again after he was passed up for a ministerial position.